Pakistan former premier Imran Khan held after court hands down 3-year sentence | Law-Order

 His conviction came a day after Pakistan's high court temporarily halted the district court trial.
 It was not immediately clear why the trial had proceeded despite the high court decision.
 Khan's deputy and former foreign minister, Shah Mahmood Qureshi, who PTI said would lead the party in Khan's absence, said their leader had been denied a fair trial.

-Qureshi said the party's top decision-making body would meet on Saturday to chart future strategy.
 "We have to struggle for his freedom - we have to fight legally and politically and move in a peaceful way in line with Imran Khan's directives," he said in a video address.
+The party's top decision-making body met Saturday and called for nation-wide peaceful protests, according to a statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)